reactjs/react-docgen/.changeset/hungry-crabs-scream.md

 'react-docgen': minor
 ---

-Add new ChainResolver to allow multiple resolvers to be chained.
+Add the new ChainResolver which allows multiple resolvers to be chained.

 ```ts
 import { builtinResolvers } from 'react-docgen';